codegik/pocs/architecture/jack-chat-game/architecture.md

 ## 🧭 6.
 Trade-offs

-List the tradeoffs analysis, comparing pros and cons for each major decision.
-Before you need list all your major decisions, them run tradeoffs on than.
-example:

 ### Major Decisions:
 1. Build native mobile app for Android and iOS instead of using cross-platform app.
 2. We're using multi region EKS cluster in order to reduce latency all over the world.